DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/turntables/overview.rst

 Given |EX-TT| is fully integrated into your |EX-CS| via its device driver, full control and automation is possible as the status of a turntable or traverser is known at all times, allowing |EX-R| automations to be sequenced along with turntable/traverser rotations and movements.

+The existing |EX-TT| documentation has been updated to reflect using both the original control methods, along with how to use the new turntable object to define and control turntables/traversers using it.

+While it's recommended to review the entire updated |EX-TT| documentation inline with these changes, the important updates related to the new definition and control methods are on the :doc:`/ex-turntable/test-and-tune` page.

 Read on for more...
 ===================